eggpi/xmms2-ipod-syncer/README.md

 You will need libgpod and, of course, libxmmsclient.

 For Voiceover support, you'll also need libespeak, which generally comes installed with espeak.
-I will make this dependency optional in the near future.

-The repository includes a half-arsed Makefile you will likely need to edit.

-Still, you'll be simply compiling a couple of files, I'm sure you can handle it ;)
+Finally, you will need the SCons build system.
+In order to build the client, simply issue:

+        $ scons

+and everything should go fine.
+If you don't want Voiceover support, just add the --without-voiceover option to the command above.

 ## how do I use it?